Some of my friends joke that I never sleep. That’s because they see me publishing photos taken any time of the day.

-I took a few test shots with my beloved 10-24mm lens but they were way too wide.
+I took a few test shots with my beloved 10-24mm lens, but they were too wide.
 So I switched to the 18-55mm to get closer.
 Not too close because I didn’t want to truncate anything and make the photo look sloppy (most notably the pier to the right).
 I also moved a few steps to have the ship aligned with the middle of Tower Bridge and then started shooting.

 I finally decided I would get the look I wanted with a 2-minutes exposure, also taking into account that the light would brighten up quickly.

-I also used my other camera to take photos of St. Paul’s behind me with some cute pink clouds.
+I also used my other camera to take photos of St. Paul’s behind me with cute pink clouds.

-So, early wake up yes, but totally worth it.
+So, early wake-up, yes, but totally worth it.